 The trail, initially developed from Indiana to south of Homer City, has been extended to the confluence of Black Lick Creek and Two Lick Creek near the village of Black Lick.
 This extension was completed in 2005 as part of PennDOT's Route 119 widening project.
-The trail was extended along the Black Lick Creek, linking the Hoodlebug Trail and the Ghost Town Trail at Saylor Park.
+The trail was extended along greenways and open space vision CORRIDORS the Black Lick Creek, linking the Hoodlebug Trail and the Ghost Town Trail at Saylor Park.
 However a trail ledge washed out along Black Lick Creek in January 2007 and resulted in the closure of this section of trail.
 The feasibility of re-establishing this connection has been recently completed by the County to determine its suitable location.